 There is nothing quite like coming home after a long day of work, ready to relax and play outside with your loyal companion.
 However, when cold temperatures set in, taking your dog out presents unique challenges to their health and well-being.
 Yes, your dog can be outside in cold, winter weather, but you need to make sure they have protection from temperatures extremes.
 The weather outside may be frightful, but there are plenty of ways to keep your dogs happy and healthy during the colder months.

 Prepare Your Pup for Winter

 Before the mercury drops, you can take some steps to prepare your dog for the change in seasons.
-The American Veterinary Medical Association, as well as the American Animal Hospital Association, recommend that pets have an annual examination.
-This can help to identify problems that can be exacerbated by cold weather, including arthritis.
+The American Veterinary Medical Association and the American Animal Hospital Association recommend that pets have an annual examination.
+This can help identify problems that can be exacerbated by cold weather, including arthritis.
 If necessary, your vet can prescribe medications to help with symptoms that can worsen in the cold.

-Puppies and geriatric dogs can be more susceptible to dangers from the cold.
-Pets with diabetes, heart disease, endocrine disorders, or kidney disease can have greater difficulty regulating their body temperature and are also at increased risk.
-Breeds with long hair or thick coats will generally be more tolerant of the cold when compared to short-haired dogs.
-According to the ASPCA, your pet's fur should not be clipped short during the winter, and many breeds of dog will benefit from a dog sweater or coat.
+Puppies and geriatric dogs can be more susceptible to dangers from being outside in the cold.
+Pets with diabetes, heart disease, endocrine disorders, or kidney disease can have greater difficulty regulating their body temperature and are also at increased risk for negative health outcomes.
+Breeds with long hair or thick coats generally tolerate the cold better when compared to short-haired dogs.
+According to the American Society for the Prevention of Cruelty to Animals (ASPCA), avoid clipping your pet's fur should short during the winter, and many breeds of dogs will benefit from a dog sweater or coat.